As you may already know, the concentration of reactants decreases while the concentration of products increases as a given reaction proceeds.

 The following figure shows the relationship between the molar concentration of products and reactants and elapsed time:

-At the beginning of a reaction “A+B🡪C,” the concentrations of reactants A and B were decreasing, while the concentration of product C was increasing.
+At the beginning of a reaction “A+B????C,” the concentrations of reactants A and B were decreasing, while the concentration of product C was increasing.
 After some time, the concentrations of reactants and products remain constant.
 This is the point when a chemical reaction has reached its equilibrium state.

 In such reactions, the use of reactants to produce products slows the rate of the forward reaction.
 As more products are formed, the rate of back (reverse) reaction increases.
-After some time, the forward and back (reverse) reaction rates remain the same, meaning that the system is at the equilibrium state.
+After some time, the forward and back (reverse) reaction rates remain the same, meaning that the system is at an equilibrium state.

 Note that the concentrations of the reactants and products remain the same, but it does not necessarily mean that [reactants] = [products].
 The concentration of reactants might be more than the concentration of products.
-We only state that the concentration of reactants and products remain constant (do not change) after a while.
+We only state that the concentration of reactants and products remains constant (do not change) after a while.

 [ ] – the brackets like these just indicate the concentration.